Updated: Sep 9

-For my son‘s 18th birthday he wanted to make his own light saber, and luckily I knew just the spot!
+For my son‘s 18th birthday he wanted to make his own light saber, and luckily, I knew just the spot!
 We live 45 minutes from Orlando where Disney makes just that opportunity available.
-Savi‘s Workshop, in Hollywood Studios Disney World, is a one of a kind adventure.
+Savi‘s Workshop, in Hollywood Studios Disney World, is a one-of-a-kind adventure.
 It had been 15 years since the last time we had stepped foot in Disney, and we had only ever been to Magic Kingdom.
 I did not know where to begin.
 Below I will share all of what I’ve learned through research and experience to help you plan your amazing day!
 This day is inspired by the Star Wars saga, which during the pandemic we all watched and rewatched.
-The idea to be immersed in a world that only exists on a far away galaxy can be fun to give in to!
+The idea to be immersed in a world that only exists on a faraway galaxy can be fun to give in to!

 While Hollywood Studio’s caters more to the older than younger child/ individual, it is definitely a full day park.
-With Covid, Disney was not allowing full capacity, so it seemed to me the lower numbers in the park would make it less crowded and there fore more enjoyable, and less waiting.
+With Covid, Disney was not allowing full capacity, so it seemed to me the lower numbers in the park would make it less crowded and therefore more enjoyable, and less waiting.
 I felt this was a smart time to visit, between the season for perfect weather and less people entering.
 There were less crowds, but the lines were still pretty long!

 Budget: I am a budget planner.
 There is no real way around the basic cost of entry.
 Hollywood Studios offers different prices for different days, weekends being more expensive.
-Also if you book in advance there are some cheaper days available.
+Also, if you book in advance there are some cheaper days available.
 We paid $549.00 for a family of 4 to enter.
 For one day.
 Plus $25.00 for parking.
-Plus food, snacks, and some souvenirs… this was a "splurge" not a budget day.
+Plus, food, snacks, and some souvenirs… this was a "splurge" not a budget day.
 (Thank you stimulus) I joked with friends about us having a spending freeze until after Disney because no matter how much I planned for I didn't think it would be "enough".
 However, my real point here is plan accordingly and prioritize.
 We ate breakfast at home, we brought our own water bottles and snacks, and we planned specific meals.
 This made it all more fun.
 Was it worth every penny?
 Absolutely!!!

 Apps: I downloaded two apps to help with the whole process: Walt Disney World